-- c.
+- 6. The monthly utility allowance is deducted from the Tenant's Total Tenant Payment to compute the Tenant Rent the Tenant pays VIHA.
+24 CFR § 960.253(c)(3) and 966.4(b). - a.
+If the Tenant's Total Tenant Payment is higher than the unit's designated utility allowance, then the Tenant's rent amount will be the difference remaining after the utility allowance is subtracted. - b.
+If the Tenant's Total Tenant Payment is lower than the unit's designated utility allowance, then the Tenant will receive a utility reimbursement equal to the utility allowance less the Total Tenant Payment. - c.
 If the Tenant's actual utility bill is less than the utility reimbursement, the Tenant will receive the savings in the form of a credit on the utility provider's billing statement. - d.
-If the Tenant's bill is greater than the utility reimbursement, the Tenant must pay the excess amount directly to the utility provider. - 8.
+If the Tenant's bill is greater than the utility reimbursement, the Tenant must pay the excess amount directly to the utility provider. - 7.
 VIHA Lease Agreement will state the utility allowance amount for the unit and the utility reimbursement to be received by the Tenant, if applicable.